What is an office lottery pool?

 3. Welcome everyone to participate

 Make a public announcement about the office lottery pool to the entire organization and invite everyone to join.
 Doing this ensures everyone has a fair chance to participate and helps protect participants from disputes in the event of a large winning.
+Some ways you can announce the pool include:

 4. Collect money electronically

-Use an electronic payment method such as a payment app to collect contributions from members who wish to participate.
+Use an electronic payment method, such as a payment app, to collect contributions from members who wish to participate.
 Doing this provides each contributing member with written proof of their contribution.
-Electronic payments also ensure all members have the chance to participate even if they aren’t in the office during the contribution period.
+Electronic payments also ensure all members have the chance to participate, even if they aren’t in the office during the contribution period.

 5. Confirm participants before purchasing tickets